“Everything we hear is an opinion, not a fact! Everything we see is our perspective, not the truth.” Marcus Aurelius

 I refused to take orders and believed I had no culpability in anything.
 My perspective was that I needed no one and worked hard under the trance of addictions to make sure no one needed me.
 How could I let others get close to me?
 I was the familiar liar, cheat and thief.
 I who could not afford for anyone to see the mental incompetent I became, stuck in the middle of a debilitating and baffling assault of addiction.

 The rest of the story is, even with many years clean and sober, that addiction hasn’t left me, and it never will.
 Only through a daily reprieve based upon, “the maintenance of my spiritual condition” am I under the grace of sobriety for these 24-hours.
-Those of us in recovery understand when they hear it said, “Our addiction is outside our door doing pushups waiting for us to fall.”
+Those of us in recovery understand when they hear it said, “Our addiction is outside our door doing pushups waiting for us to slip and fall.”

 Change Our Perception Changes our Perspective